Jaimilit/CrossFit-Signup/README.md

 * To sign into my user account
 * To make a booking for a class on a certain day and time
 * To view my bookings
+* To edit my bookings with a note
 * To delete my bookings
 * To sign out of my account